 The AR-15 platform rifle is the most popular rifle in the United States.
-The meaning of “AR” (as in the AR-15 or AR-10 rifles) has been the subject of much debate.
+Yet somehow, the meaning of “AR” (as in the AR-15 or AR-10 rifles) continues to be the subject of much debate.
 We’d have thought the matter was settled long ago.
-Some still claim AR means “assault rifle” or “automatic rifle.”
-Some of this confusion is due to ignorance, but lots of people and media organizations have an interest in continuing to spread misinformation about the rifle’s origin and what ‘AR’ really means.
+Some still claim AR means “assault rifle” or even “automatic rifle.”
+Some of that is due to ignorance, but lots of people and media organizations have an interest in continuing to spread misinformation about the rifle’s origin and what ‘AR’ really means.

 So in the interest of clarity and accuracy we’ll repeat this one more time; ‘AR’ stands for “ArmaLite Rifle.”
-ArmaLite is the company that developed the rifle in the 1950s, along with the brilliant firearms design Eugene Stoner.
+ArmaLite is the company that developed the rifle back in the 1950s, along with the brilliant firearms design Eugene Stoner.

-They picked up some personnel, including Eugene Stoner, and set to work creating new rifle designs.
+They hired some personnel, including Eugene Stoner, and set to work creating new rifle designs.

 Their first designs were the AR-5 and AR-7 takedown rifles, which found adoption as survival rifles for military pilots in the early 1950s.
-Since the US military wanted a new battle rifle to replace the aging M1 Garand, Stoner et al. set about making a bigger gun.
+Since the US military was looking for a new battle rifle to replace the aging M1 Garand, Stoner et al. set about making a better gun.

-The first design was not, in fact, the AR-15 rifle; ArmaLite’s nomenclature is ArmaLite and then the model number, with AR-1 being their first design.
+The first design was not, in fact, the AR-15.
+ArmaLite’s nomenclature is ArmaLite and then the model number, with AR-1 being their first design.
 The AR-10 came first, with work commencing in 1954/1955.

 Stoner and his small team (the company had fewer than ten employees at the time) created some innovative features.
 The stock was polymer, reducing overall weight.
 Trigger pull was rather light for rifles of the day.
 The firing system was changed from a traditional gas piston system to a direct impingement system to simplify the action, along with a rotating bolt.